 Brand Baseline properties.
-Each baseline has a number of fourteen properties that make it powerful and successful on the tourist market (Dumbraveanu, D., 2008).
+Each baseline has a number of fourteen properties that make it powerful and successful on the tourist market (Dumbraveanu, 2008, p.
+281-286).
 The slogan does not contain the brand name, and it is not competitive because can be used in many others tourism campaigns.